Vaberer/Google-Material-Design-Icons-Swift/README.md

 Updated for Swift 4.
 The code now lists many more icons from the 3.0.1 release, and includes the updated font file

-Note - I will update to Swift 4.2 as soon as that is released to avoid the dependency on EnumCollection
+Note - I will update to Swift 4.2 as soon as that is released to avoid the dependency on EnumCollection.

+At that point, I'll release a new pod with a new name.

 If you want a new icon, you just have to find and update the codepoint.